zihanz12/uiuc-cs-wiki/styleguides/styleguide.md

 4. Make a pull request with this repository.

 # Issues
-If there are any overarching issues with the guide that you would like to see fixed, but you don't want to make a pull request, submit an issue to the repository.
+If there are any overarching issues with the guide that you would like to see fixed but you don't want to make a pull request, submit an issue to the repository.